Human-AI Shared Control via Policy Dissection: Policy Dissection Method

 \subsection{Monitoring Neural Activity and Kinematics}

-Since multi-layer perceptron (MLP) is the most common network architecture used in many RL tasks, we assume the neural controller is a MLP, which has $L$ hidden layers and all layers have the same number of $I$ hidden units.
-We denote a neuron by $l,i$ as $z^{l,i}$, where $l=1, ..., L$ is the index of layer and $i=1, ..., I$ is the neuron index in each layer, and its output at time step $t$ is $z^{l, i}_t$.
-The agent's kinematic attributes are represented by $s^j_t$, $j=1, ..., J$, where $J$ is the total number of attributes.
-We define the motor primitive as the unit $m^j \in \{z\}$ that steers the agent and causes transition of the kinematics.
-We assume that each kinematic attribute $s^j$ has a corresponding motor primitive $m^j$ to drive the attribute to desired state, and thus there are also $J$ motor primitives.
-Our goal is to discover motor primitive $m^j$ by associating the units with certain kinematic attribute.
+Since multi-layer perceptron (MLP) is the most common network architecture used in many RL tasks, we assume the neural controller is an MLP with $\mathcal{Z}$ units, which has $L$ hidden layers and all layers have the same number of $I$ hidden units\footnote{To keep the notation concise, we assume all hidden layers of MLP have the same number of units $I$.
+MLPs with a varying number of hidden units per layer still come to the same conclusion.}.
+We denote a neuron by $l,i$ as $z^{l,i} \in \mathcal{Z}$, where $l=1, ..., L$ is the index of layer and $i=1, ..., I$ is the neuron index in each layer, and its output at time step $t$ is $z^{l, i}_t$.
+Let $J$ be the total number of kinematic attributes.
+The agent's kinematic attributes are represented by $\mathcal{S}=\{s^j$\}, $j=1, ..., J$, and the measurement of each kinematic attribute $s^j$ at time step $t$ is $s^j_t$.
+We define the \textit{motor primitive} as the unit $m^j \in Z$ that can steer the agent and cause a change of the corresponding kinematic attribute.
+We assume that each kinematic attribute $s^j$ has a corresponding \textit{motor primitive} $m^j$ to drive the attribute to a desired state, and thus there are also $J$ \textit{motor primitives}, denoted by $\mathcal{M}=\{m^j\}, j=1,...,J$.
+Our goal is to discover the \textit{motor primitive} $m^j$ by associating the units with certain kinematic attribute $s^j$.

-As shown in Fig.~\ref{figure:method-step1-monitoring}, we take the Ant robot as an illustrative example.
-Policy Dissection starts by rolling out the pretrained agent for several episodes and tracking the activation of all units as well as the the kinematics, such as yaw rate and velocity.
+As shown in Fig.~\ref{figure:method-step1-monitoring}, we take the Ant robot as an example. \textit{Policy Dissection} starts by rolling out the pretrained agent for several episodes and tracking the activation of all units as well as the kinematics, such as yaw rate and velocity.
 We record the $I \cdot L$ time series $\{ \mathbf z^{l,i} = [z^{l,i}_1, z^{l,i}_2, ...] \}^{I \cdot L}$ measuring the neural activities and $J$ time series of kinematic attributes $\{ \mathbf s^j = [s^j_1, s^j_2, ...] \}^J$ for further analysis.